 - 1. Start the AvaSoft software, and click the Start button in the main window. - 2.
 Connect a fiber to the Spectrometer input port. - 3.
 Start the Absolute Irradiance Application software by clicking the menu option: Application/Absolute Irradiance.
 Click the "Perform Intensity Calibration" button. - 4.
 Select the spectrometer channel that will be calibrated, the calibration lamp file and enter the diameter of the fiber/cosine corrector or integrating sphere sample port that is used, as described in section 4.4.4. - 5.
 Turn on the reference light source (e.g. AvaLight-HAL-CAL or AvaLight-HAL-CAL-ISP).
 If a cosine corrector is used at the end of the fiber, mount it directly on the reference light source.
 If an integrating sphere is used at the end of the fiber, put the integrating sphere sample port over the light output port. - 6.
 Verify that the calibration lamp is ON for at least 15 minutes, and click the "Start Intensity Calibration" button.
-Try to adjust the integration time while looking at the reference light, such that the maximum count over the wavelength range is around 14000 counts.
-It's also possible to let AvaSoft search for an optimal integration time by clicking the 'JAC' button. - 7.
+Try to adjust the integration time while looking at the reference light, such that the maximum count over the wavelength range is around 90% of the full ADC scale, which is 14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC.
+It's also possible to let AvaSoft search for an optimal integration time by clicking the 'AC' button. - 7.
 Adjust the Smoothing Parameter to optimize smoothing for the Fiber/Slit diameter that is used. - 8.
 If a good reference signal is displayed, click the white "Save Reference" button.
 A white line will mark the reference spectrum.
 Then switch off the calibration lamp, wait until the spectrum becomes flat, near the bottom of the scale, and click the black button to save a dark spectrum.
 A black line will mark the dark spectrum. - 9.
 Click the "Save Intensity Calibration" button.
 A dialog shows up in which the current settings in this intensity calibration are shown.
 If the calibration has been performed with diffuser, the intensity calibration data will be saved to an ASCII file with extension .dfr, with bare fiber this extension will be .fbr.
-The name of the intensity calibration file can be entered after clicking the "Save As" button. - 10.
+The name of the intensity calibration file can be entered after clicking the "Save As" button.
+With USB2 spectrometers, the intensity calibration can also be saved to EEProm by clicking the "Save to EEProm" button.
+Click the Close button to Close the dialog. - 10.
 Switch to the Irradiance Chart TAB to enter the hardware setup and select the colorimetric, radiometric, photometric and/or peak parameters of interest (see section 4.4.5.1).
 Then click OK. - 11.
 Measure the output parameters in the experiment.
-If needed, change the integration time, such that the maximum in Scope Mode is around 14000 counts.
+If needed, change the integration time, such that the maximum in Scope Mode is around 90% of the full ADC scale, which is 14750 counts for the 14bit ADC, 59000 counts for the 16bit ADC).
 Block the light path to the spectrometer, and save a dark spectrum.
 If the (ir)radiance of the light to be measured needs to be displayed against time, click the time measurement TAB in the settings dialog as described in section 4.4.6. - 12.
 The intensity calibration as performed under point 9 can be loaded in future experiments by selecting the option "Load Intensity Calibration", as described below under Quick Start (2).
+For the USB2 spectrometers, the intensity calibration that has been stored in the EEProm is loaded automatically during the initialization of AvaSoft.
 After loading an intensity calibration, a dark spectrum needs to be saved before switching to Irradiance mode.